Keyboard shortcuts

 // Negative i64: Bot-API channel ID (-100... prefix)

-// Already-resolved TL peer: zero overhead, no network call
+// Raw TL peer: zero cost, no network call

 use ferogram::tl;